Truthear KeyX

 Features and PEQ Support

-Microphone input is supported via the TRRS jack, keeping the KeyX viable for voice calls and remote work without needing a separate adapter.
-Decoding capability runs to PCM 384kHz/32-bit and DSD256 — comfortably beyond anything most streaming services require.
+Microphone input is supported via the TRRS jack, keeping the KeyX viable for voice calls and remote work without needing a separate adapter — something that distinguishes it from many audiophile-focused dongles that sacrifice mic functionality for perceived signal purity.
+Decoding capability runs to PCM 384kHz/32-bit and DSD256, comfortably beyond anything most streaming services require.
+Lossless Spotify, Apple Lossless, TIDAL HiFi, FLAC files — all decoded natively.

 Sound Impressions